d1nch8g/grpc-clicker/README.md

 This extension provides ability to execute gRPC calls from VSCode, using [`grpcurl`](https://github.com/fullstorydev/grpcurl) CLI under the hood.

-Currently in _alpha_ stage, so it might feel a bit buggy.
+Currently in _beta_ stage, so it might feel a bit buggy.
 Contributing is highly appreciated, any extension improvements will be included as fast as possible.

 ## Functionality: